-BITSS Catalysts are current graduate students, academic faculty, and other researchers in the social sciences who are committed to changing norms by educating the current and next generation of economists, psychologists, political scientists, and other social scientists on transparency tools and practices.
+BITSS Catalysts are graduate students, academic faculty, and other researchers in the social sciences who are committed to changing norms by educating the current and next generation of economists, psychologists, political scientists, and other social scientists on transparency tools and practices.

 The Catalyst program formalizes a network of professionals to advance the teaching, practice, funding, and publishing of transparent social science research.
 The overarching goal of this program is to connect and empower individuals to make changes in their own classrooms, in their universities, and across their network, thereby achieving far-reaching change.

 What do Catalysts do?

-Catalysts are required to deliver at least one training per academic year on research transparency.
+Catalysts deliver at least one training per academic year on research transparency.
 Catalysts can identify the appropriate delivery mechanisms for integrating training on research transparency, including integrating into existing curricula, seminars, workshops, or boot camps.

 Develop, share, and strengthen educational materials

-Catalysts are encouraged to lead advocacy efforts that will affect policy change at the department or academic senate levels (e.g. among university governing bodies).
+Catalysts lead advocacy efforts that will affect policy change at the department or academic senate levels (e.g. among university governing bodies).
 This may include writing blogs, OpEd pieces, meeting with administrators and other decision makers to discuss and develop additions and or revisions to curriculum.

 Catalyst Training Grants